I. General Provisions

 Certain features of this site are available only through the purchase of individual issues or a digital subscription or print/digital subscription plan ("Fee-Based Services").

-A) You agree to pay, (by using a valid credit card accepted by Scientific American) the subscription charges set forth on the site, applicable taxes and other charges incurred on your account in order to access Fee-Based Services.
+- You agree to pay, (by using a valid credit card accepted by Scientific American) the subscription charges set forth on the site, applicable taxes and other charges incurred on your account in order to access Fee-Based Services.
 Scientific American reserves the right to increase fees, surcharges, and site subscription fees, or to institute new fees at any time, upon reasonable notice by email or posted in advance on this Site.
 Scientific American will automatically charge your credit card for renewal of your subscription plan.
-The renewal charge will be the current published rate at the time of renewal for the term of your subscription.
+Renewal rates may vary.
 If you subscribed through a special offer, please refer to the original offer's terms and conditions.
 In the event Scientific American is not able to charge your account, we reserve the right to invoice you, or terminate your access to the fee-based Services.

 You represent and warrant to Scientific American that you are at least thirteen (13) years of age and you possess the legal right and ability to enter into this agreement and to use the site in accordance with this agreement.